AbstractThinker0/quran-roots/README.md

 # What's different from the original

 Apart from being in JSON format and incorporating some improvements detailed in the [changelog](https://github.com/AbstractThinker0/quran-roots/blob/master/CHANGELOG.md) the list remains identical to the original.
 Our future goal is to address and resolve all the issues present in the original compilation.
 For now, these issues have been partially addressed.

+# How to get the root of a word

+TODO: Outline both common and new methodologies for retrieving a root.